1st Mississippi Legislature

 The 1st Mississippi Legislature met between October 6, 1817 and February 6, 1818, first in Washington and then in Natchez, Mississippi.

 Background

 Elections were held on September 17, 1817.
 Senators and representatives first convened in Washington, Mississippi, between October 6 and October 9, 1817.
 They then met in Natchez, Mississippi, on December 8, 1817.
 The Senate adjourned on February 4, 1818.

+Senators were to be elected to staggered three-year terms.
+Lots were drawn to determine how many years each senator's term would last (including the first session) before re-election.

 Senate

 Two senators, Duncan Stewart and David Dickson, resigned during the recess in between October and December.
 Joseph Johnson was sworn in to replace Stewart (who had been elected lieutenant governor) on December 9, 1817.
 Stewart, who was sworn in on December 9, 1817, became the ex officio president of the Senate.
 Nathaniel Wells was sworn in to replace Dickson on January 2, 1819.
 The House adjourned on February 6, 1818.